oguz-duman/gui-based-image-processing-with-opencv/README.md

 cd gui-based-image-processing-with-opencv
 4. Install required packages:
 pip install -r requirements.txt
+5. Run the main Python script `main.py` to launch the GUI:
+python main.py

+---
 ## How to Use

-1. Run the main Python script `main.py` to launch the GUI:
+1. Launch the application.
 2. Use the GUI buttons to load an image.
-3. Select desired image processing methods from the menu.
+3. Select desired image processing methods from the bottom menu.
 4. Observe the processed image in real-time.
 5. Export the resulting images as needed.

+---
 ## Code Structure

 * The application is organized around six main classes, each with a specific role: